updated January 2022

-I’ve been showing people how to use LinkedIn for over a decade.
+I’ve been showing people how to leverage LinkedIn for over a decade.
 And one of the most consistently maligned pieces of functionality has been the job anniversary notification.
 Over and over I hear some form of, “Why is LinkedIn gumming up my feed?
 Why should I care if Bill Jones has been at Company XYZ for 6 years?
 Does “liking” that really mean anything?”

 Well, yes it does.